LLC Registration in Connecticut

 Without question, having an operating agreement at a Connecticut LLC matters.
 The agreement will keep all business owners on the same page.
 This way, managers and employees can reduce the risk of conflict.
 Our team encourages you to read our Connecticut LLC operating agreement guide.
 You can download this operating agreement guide as a PDF.

 Fifth Step: Create an EIN

 Do you know what an EIN does?
 It stands for Employer Identification Number.
 Each EIN is a nine digit number that the Internal Revenue Service (IRS) assigns.
 But the IRS does not assign the number to a person, like it would do with a SSN.
 Instead, each EIN number represents a business.
 This way, the government will recognize your LLC when you file state/federal taxes.
 In many ways, an EIN functions as the Social Security number of a business.

 You might have heard the term, “Federal Employer Identification Number (FEIN).”
 Keep in mind that this term always refers to an EIN number.
 The term, “Federal Tax Identification Number (FTIN)” is also the same as an EIN.
 All sorts of LLCs, corporations, and businesses use the number.
 Why?
+What services do we provide?
 Because they need a number to open a business bank account.
 In fact, a company cannot manage and file its state and federal taxes without an EIN.
 Even the standard process of hiring employees involves using an EIN.

 Say that you already use an EIN at your sole proprietorship.
 But you want to transfer the EIN to an LLC.
 Your sole proprietorship must get a new EIN to convert over into an LLC.
 Our organization can help you with all EIN processes like that.
 In fact, we’re standing by to register your business or LLC with the IRS today.
 Please contact us now to get an EIN.
 You can also check out the EIN guide on our website and download the PDF.